Best Japanese Restaurants in Melbourne for Sushi & Sake

 Shop Ramen

 A hipster magnet in the Inner North, Shop Ramen pushes the boundaries with yuzu oil, melted cheese, and fiery jalapeños in their bowls.
 Their vegetarian ramen is a standout—creamy sesame broth, tofu, kale, pickles, pea shoots, edamame, and marinated egg.
-Pair it with a boozy umeshu-whisky milkshake and matcha ice cream pie, and you’ll see why this is one of Melbourne’s best Japanese spots.
+Pair it with a boozy umeshu-whisky sipper and ice cream pie, and you’ll see why this is one of Melbourne’s best Japanese spots.

 Hungry for more?
 It’s not just the best Japanese restaurants in Melbourne that are currently curbing our food cravings.
 Be among the first to discover the best new restaurants in Melbourne, or feast on our guides to the best dumplings, pasta and pizza in town.
-If you’re feeling a little stuffed after all that, then dial it back to basics with these healthy dining spots.